-How to set up and start using FaceTime on macOS
+Here's how you an get started with FaceTime on your Mac

 How to add an email address in FaceTime

-If you have a lot of email addresses or aliases, you can set FaceTime up to allow people to contact you using any of them.
+If you have a lot of email addresses or aliases, you can set your account up so that you can be reached at all of these addresses in FaceTime.
+But you don't set this up in the FaceTime app.
+Instead, you'll need to head to System Preferences.

-Click Add Email.
+- Click Name, Phone, Email.

 How to choose which number or email address to call from in FaceTime